-- An Imbalance of Power: Kids who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or harm others.
+- An imbalance of power.
+Kids who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or harm others.
 Power imbalances can change over time and in different situations, even if they involve the same people.

-- Repetition: Bullying behaviors happen more than once or have the potential to happen more than once.
+- Repetition.
+Bullying behaviors happen more than once or have the potential to happen more than once.

-Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
+- Bullying behaviors.
+Bullying includes making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.

 What can I do if I think I'm depressed?

 If you are having thoughts of self-harm, know that you don’t have to deal with your difficult thoughts and feelings alone.
 There are many ways to get help, support and guidance from people who are available to you 24/7.

 - Counselors at hotlines